icaoberg/whale/README.md

 ## Disclaimer

+Be kind.
 I have not tried running this code since 2003 using whatever version of Matlab was available at the time.
+I look at my coding style back in the day and cringe.